ss6851/assign1/README.md

 I am using this approach because I think it is modular and scalable, but I might be wrong.
 Please feel free to suggest any changes.

-to execute: run server.py on one terminal and open browser to type: localhost:8080/index.html
+To execute: run server.py on one terminal and open browser to type: localhost:8080/index.html

+P.S.
+Please name the commit appropriately to specify changes.